 9. Narcissus papyraceus

-Paperwhites, a member of the daffodil family sporting star-shaped white fragrant flowers have become a traditional Christmas flower that adorns festive locations.
+Paperwhites, a member of the daffodil family sporting star-shaped white, fragrant and showy flowers have become a traditional Christmas flower that adorns festive locations.
 A perennial bulbous plant, the Narcissus papyraceus usually blooms in early spring but can be forced to bloom on Christmas when grown indoors.

 ToxicityAll parts are toxic and can cause severe irritations and an upset stomach.